On this page

 In the Netherlands, pensions consist of at least one of the following elements: a state pension, a supplementary pension and/or private insurance.

 Old Age Pension (AOW)

-In the Netherlands, everybody who reaches the state pension age, will receive a general old age pension (AOW).
+In the Netherlands, in general everybody who reaches the state pension age, will receive a basic state pension: the general old age pension (AOW).
 Everyone residing or working in the Netherlands builds up this pension over the years.
-Since 2013, the state pension age is gradually changing, until it reaches 67 years in 2024.
+The state pension age (AOW age) is gradually changing, until it reaches 67 years in 2024.
 Many employees accrue a supplementary pension through their employer.
 As an entrepreneur you can also accrue a supplementary pension, but you must arrange for this yourself.

 The AOW is a basic state pension, so it is very likely that this a less than what you earn when you work.
 Employees can accrue a supplementary pension through a group pension scheme.
 A compulsory supplementary pension through a company or sectoral pension fund is usually not available for entrepreneurs.
 However, if they, for instance, are working in the notary or healthcare sector or in ports, they can arrange a supplementary pension with their occupational pension fund.
 The construction and finishing sector, for instance, offers a sector pension fund.
-Entrepreneurs may also choose to join a General Pension Fund (Algemeen Pensioenfonds, APF)
+Entrepreneurs may also choose to join a General Pension Fund (Algemeen Pensioenfonds, APF).

 If you are an entrepreneur working in an industry with a mandatory pension fund, then you must participate, even if you are a self-employed professional.
-If you had employment before becoming self-employed, they can sometimes voluntarily continue the pension scheme of their former employer.
+If you had employment before becoming self-employed, you can sometimes voluntarily continue the pension scheme of you former employer.
 In that case, the pension contribution remains deductible for 10 years.

 Pension after death